Rebar: Grades

 Rebar is available in grades and specifications that vary in yield strength, ultimate tensile strength, chemical composition, and percentage of elongation.

 The use of a grade by itself only indicates the minimum permissible yield strength, and it must be used in the context of a material specification in order to fully describe product requirements for rebar.
 Material specifications set the requirements for grades as well as additional properties such as, chemical composition, minimum elongation, physical tolerances, etc. Fabricated rebar must exceed the grade's minimum yield strength and any other material specification requirements when inspected and tested.

-In US use, the grade designation is equal to the minimum yield strength of the bar in ksi (1000 psi) for example grade 60 rebar has a minimum yield strength of 60 ksi.
+In US use, the grade designation is equal to the minimum yield strength of the bar in ksi (1000 psi); for example, grade 60 rebar has a minimum yield strength of 60 ksi.
 Rebar is most commonly manufactured in grades 40, 60, and 75 with higher strength readily available in grades 80, 100, 120 and 150.
 Grade 60 (420 MPa) is the most widely used rebar grade in modern US construction.
-Historic grades include 30, 33, 35, 36, 50 and 55 which are not in common use today.
+Historic grades include 30, 33, 35, 36, 50 and 55, which are not in common use today.

-Some grades are only manufactured for specific bar sizes, for example under ASTM A615, Grade 40 (280 MPa) is only furnished for US bar sizes #3 through #6 (soft metric No.10 through 19).
+Some grades are only manufactured for specific bar sizes; for example, under ASTM A615, Grade 40 (280 MPa) is only furnished for US bar sizes #3 through #6 (soft metric No.10 through 19).
 Sometimes limitations on available material grades for specific bar sizes is related to the manufacturing process used, as well as the availability of controlled quality raw materials used.

 Some material specifications cover multiple grades, and in such cases it is necessary to indicate both the material specification and grade.
 Rebar grades are customarily noted on engineering documents, even when there are no other grade options within the material specification, in order to eliminate confusion and avoid potential quality issues such as might occur if a material substitution is made.
-Note that "Gr." is the common engineering abbreviation for "grade", with variations on letter capitalization and the use of a period.
+"Gr." is the common engineering abbreviation for "grade", with variations on letter capitalization and the use of a period.

-In certain cases, such as earthquake engineering and blast resistant design where post-yield behavior is expected, it is important to be able to predict and control properties such as the maximum yield strength and minimum ratio of tensile strength to yield strength.
+In certain cases, such as earthquake engineering and blast-resistant design where post-yield behavior is expected, it is important to be able to predict and control properties such as the maximum yield strength and minimum ratio of tensile strength to yield strength.
 ASTM A706 Gr.
 60 is an example of a controlled property range material specification which has a minimum yield strength of 60 ksi (420 MPa), maximum yield strength of 78 ksi (540 MPa), minimum tensile strength of 80 ksi (550 MPa) and not less than 1.25 times the actual yield strength, and minimum elongation requirements that vary by bar size.

-In countries that use the metric system, the grade designation is typically the yield strength in megapascals MPa, for example grade 400 (similar to US grade 60, however metric grade 420 is actually the exact substitution for the US grade).
+In countries that use the metric system, the grade designation is typically the yield strength in megapascals (MPa), for example grade 400 (similar to US grade 60; however, metric grade 420 is actually the exact substitution for the US grade).

 Common US specifications, published by ACI and ASTM, are: